PayalChetti/contactdetails/README.md

-# contacts.xml filr is added in main branch for test
+# contacts.xml file is added in main branch for test